compute vcm/chunk command

 This compute calculates a global array where the number of rows = the number of chunks Nchunk as calculated by the specified compute chunk/atom command.
 The number of columns = 3 for the x,y,z center-of-mass velocity coordinates of each chunk.
 These values can be accessed by any command that uses global array values from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The array values are “intensive”.
 The array values will be in velocity units.